moshekatz/moshekatz.dev/public/optimize-your-codebase-for-llms/index.md

 ---
-title: "Optimize for humans now, benefit from LLMs later"
+title: "Optimize for humans first"
-date: "2025-08-04"
+date: "2025-08-09"
 spoiler: "It tends to help LLMs too"
 ---

 Congratulations!

-A new developer has joined your team.
+A new developer has joined your team, she's passionate and eager to learn.
-She's passionate, eager to learn, with an exceptional work rate.

 How long until she ramp up and start contributing to the codebase?
 Days?
 Maybe weeks?